-Re: Partial Insurance Agency Ownership by Automobile Club Subsidiary
+RE: Partial Insurance Agency Ownership by Automobile Club Subsidiary

 1. Does the New York Insurance Law and regulations promulgated thereunder permit a wholly-owned subsidiary of a not-for-profit automobile club to own fifty percent or less of the shares of an insurance agent that will receive more than ten percent of its aggregate net commissions from the placement of insurance with members of the automobile club?

 3. May the insurance agent sub-lease a mailing list, office space, staff and equipment from the wholly-owned subsidiary of the automobile club for a flat fee determined in advance without running afoul of Insurance Law § 2115, which prohibits the payment of commissions or other compensation to any person, firm, or association for acting as an insurance agent in the state who is not licensed as a property/casualty insurance agents?

 It is reported that XYZ, an automobile club incorporated under New York’s Not-for-Profit Corporation Law, proposes to form a for-profit wholly-owned subsidiary that would purchase a fifty percent interest in an insurance agency to be licensed in New York.
 The proposed agency would market and sell individual policies of property/casualty insurance exclusively to members of the automobile club.
 Members pay dues to the club and have voting rights but no financial interest in the club.
 Commissions earned by the agency would not be shared directly or indirectly with the automobile club or its members, nor would the club or its subsidiary discuss the terms of conditions of policies with club members.
 However, the agency may declare a dividend to its shareholders that would ultimately benefit the automobile club.
 Membership status and fees in the club would be unaffected by whether a person purchases insurance through the agency.
 The agency also would sub-lease a mailing list, office space, staff and equipment from the subsidiary for a flat fee determined in advance.
 The inquirer asks whether the proposed arrangement is lawful under the Insurance Law.